xgr-network/XGR/docs/ui/test-suite/xgr_testsuite_guide.md

 ## 5. Setup contracts for contract reads

 Use **Setup contracts** when a test needs a helper contract deployed or supplied before the run.

+A common use case is an XRC-137 rule that contains a contract read target like `${addr:readContract}`.
+The Test Suite must resolve this placeholder before the run.
+It can do this by deploying a setup contract or by using a fixed address.

 Contract read example: